-Fall and comfort food just go hand in hand.
-It's the time of year when we're finally done with salads and we can start incorporating the good stuff into our diet again.
+Cold temps and comfort food just go hand in hand.
+It's the time of year when we're craving foods that are warming and hearty.
 Check out where to get the best soul food, the best Mexican bakeries, and our top spots for a burger.
 Grab some takeout and get cozy!

-5. Embrace your inner hygge at these cozy coffee shops
+5. Grab something cozy at these local coffee shops

 Our Scandinavian roots have taught us a thing or two about hygge (you know, the Danish word that encompasses all things cozy?) and our coffee shops really take it to the next level.
-From Victorian-style houses with plush upholstery, to gooey cinnamon rolls the size of your face, our coffee shops will keep you full and caffeinated.
+From steaming hot lattes to gooey cinnamon rolls the size of your face, our coffee shops will keep you full and caffeinated.
 Grab some takeout coffee and a pastry or two and take a stroll outside while your coffee keeps you warm.

 6. Pick up a New Book

 Many local bookstores are offering curbside and delivery options for their inventory and some are letting small groups of customers browse in-store.
-So start looking for that next great read that can be put to use as the perfect activity for rainy days.
-Or take advantage of a beautiful fall day by finding a park and dig into your new reading adventure.
+So start looking for that next great read that can be put to use as the perfect activity for cozy winter days.

 11. Take a Tour

 Tours are a great way to learn about the city's history and impress your friends with some interesting facts.
-Whether you prefer your tour to take place on wheels, on water or on foot we'll show you need to know about Minneapolis.
+Whether you prefer to take a self-guided tour, or you want someone to show you the ropes, we'll show you need to know about Minneapolis.

 For a self-guided tour, Ranger On Call provides a free program giving you the opportunity to hear the unique stories of our national park on the Mississippi River, using your phone.